Sea and Society, Master's Programme

 - Seascape Governance in Times of Global Change

-During the third semester, you can choose two elective courses or one course and an 8-week internship.
+During the third semester, you can choose two elective courses or one course and a 10-week internship.
 Here are some examples of electives:

 - International Law in the Maritime Context